Operating Period - June / September / October

 La Thuile bike park opens in July and August, Pila opens from mid June until the end of the first week of September, so each week in the dates listed above will differ slightly.
-The principle reason for coming to this page is that if you are set on La Thuile and Pila bike park being integral to the riding week, then you should book with us in July and August.
+If you are set on La Thuile and Pila bike park being integral to the riding week, then you should book with us in July and August.

 Yes, the cost of the trip is £1199 including the below;